A Love to Remember

 Mother’s Day can be a bittersweet time.
 Of course we wish all our Local moms a happy holiday!
 For many readers, though, the day brings pangs of loss and longing.

 A Laurel Hill Cemetery monument known as “Mother and Twins” crystalizes these feelings, in a tale of heartbreak and enduring love.
 The gravestone depicts a young woman sweetly cradling two infant sons.
-The story goes that the mother and her children are buried here — the mother died in 1857, two years after both her sons died in a boating accident overlooking the Schuylkill River at the very spot their young lives were lost.
+The story goes that the mother and her children are buried here — the mother died in 1857, two years after both her sons died in a boating accident; the memorial is said to overlook the Schuylkill River at the very spot their young lives were lost.

 Sad, yes.
 But true?
 Not quite – the actual story though is just as sorrowful.
 Maybe more.